 About this time, Walter de Muncy, 1st Baron Muncy (d. c.
 1309), was summoned to Parliament and was accordingly granted a peerage on 6 February 1299.
 This gentleman may be the same person referenced at Thornton in the West Riding of Yorkshire in early times.
 "This place in the reign of Edward I. belonged to Walter de Muncey, who obtained from that monarch the grant of a weekly market, and a fair on the festival of St. Thomas the Martyr and four following days."

-Important Dates for the Munsey family
+Early History of the Munsey family

 This web page shows only a small excerpt of our Munsey research.
 Another 134 words (10 lines of text) covering the years 1377, 1291, 1296, 1395 and 1686 are included under the topic Early Munsey History in all our PDF Extended History products and printed products wherever possible.